adnanebnz/nestjs-microservices/README.md

 - **Rider Service**: Handles rider profile management and operations
 - **Logging Service**: Centralized logging system for tracking rider coordinates

-The services communicate with each other using RabbitMQ message broker, implementing both synchronous and asynchronous communication patterns.
+The services communicate with each other using Redis as a message broker, implementing both synchronous and asynchronous communication patterns.

 ![Architecture Diagram](https://via.placeholder.com/800x400?text=Microservices+Architecture+Diagram)